NoamZeise/emacs-light/README.md

 ## Additional tips

-If you are doing C/C++ development, lsp will not install clangd for you (it says it does, but it doesn't work).
+* if you ever get an error such as `failed to install [some package] ...
+Not found` try running `package-refresh-contents` and try opening emacs again.

+* If you are doing C/C++ development, lsp will not install clangd for you (it says it does, but it doesn't work sometimes).
 So you need to install clangd and have it visible on your path for lsp to work.